michelin/ns4kafka/CONFIGURATION.md

 | ns4kafka.security.local-users.password | string          | Password of the localusers encrypted in SHA-256   |
 | ns4kafka.security.local-users.groups   | list<string>    | Names of the groups of this local user            |

+The group as to be setted up on Gitlab.
+So if the admin group is "admin", ns4kafka will look for the group of the user and search for the Gitlab group "admin".

 ## Ns4kafka's storage
 ```yaml
 ns4kafka: